 gNB transmits congestion information as part of the uplink traffic in the GTP-U header, which is transmitted over N3 to UPF.
 The UPF translates congestion into L4S marks, set finally in the IP PDU header of subsequent downlink packets.
 This option impacts also UPF and will cause extra latency going backwards and forward again.
 This can cause an extra delay in congestion response of twice the link latency between gNB and UPF.

+NOTE: The criteria that RAN perform the marking is up to RAN implementation.

 In general, if functions are not marking packets directly in the PDU IP header, guarantees are needed that another function will do so before the intermediate header information is discarded and before the PDU IP packet is processed by the end system.